arihant2math/prontus/README.md

 ### Linux

-There are app image, .deb, and .rpm files available for installation.
+There are x86-64 app image, .deb, and .rpm files available for installation.
+ARM has to be built from source.

 ### MacOS